Developing Gold, Silver and Tellurium Resource for the Renewable Energy Sector

 Deer Horn Capital is focused on advancing its silver-gold-tellurium property into production to help address the global need for tellurium.
 The company owns 50 percent of the Deer Horn property with an option to acquire up to a 75 percent interest.
 The property has an indicated resource of 414,000 tonnes grading 5.12 g/t gold, 157.50 g/t silver and 160 ppm tellurium and an inferred resource of 197,000 tonnes grading 5.04 g/t gold, 146.50 g/t silver and 137 ppm tellurium.
 Deer Horn Capital completed a preliminary economic assessment (PEA) on the property in June 2018, which reported an after-tax NPV (five percent) of $36.5 million and an initial rate of return (IRR) of 42 percent.
 The PEA also outlined an open-pit mine life of nine years and an expected return on initial capital costs of $28.3 million in 1.6 years after taxes.

 The PEA was conducted on only 20 percent of the known silver-gold-tellurium resource.
-Moving forward, Deer Horn Capital will conduct additional drilling on the deposit and expects to apply for a small mines permit.
+Moving forward, Deer Horn Capital plans to conduct additional drilling on the deposit and expects to apply for a small mines permit.
 The property also hosts potential tungsten and copper porphyries that require further follow-up work to determine the extent of the system.

-Deer Horn has secured strategic partnerships with a clean tech company as well as a First Nations’ owned mineral exploration company.
+Deer Horn has secured strategic partnerships with a cleantech company as well as a First Nations’ owned mineral exploration company.
 Deer Horn’s partnership with Fenix Advanced Materials concerns the potential for future tellurium extraction and purification and a vital step toward achieving a vertically-integrated enterprise for cleantech metals.
 The company’s First Nations partner Cheona Metals signed an agreement with a major, US-based environmental and social NGO to target historical placer gold mine sites for re-mining and restoration of fish habitat using sustainable techniques in British Columbia and Yukon Territory.

-Deer Horn Capital’s management and advisory board includes industry leaders in mineral property development, finance, geology, mineralogy, metallurgy, solar power, engineering, research and economic development.
+Deer Horn Capital’s management and advisory board include industry leaders in mineral property development, finance, geology, mineralogy, metallurgy, solar power, engineering, research and economic development.
 The team is committed to developing strong ties to the First Nations’ communities in the area and in providing vital minerals to the solar power industry and emerging green technology sector.
 Deer Horn Capital’s CEO Tyrone Docherty and his family notably own approximately 23 percent of the company’s shares.

 - Developing Canada’s first NI 43-101 silver-gold-tellurium resource.